-Our Board currently consists of six directors.
-Our Board has reviewed the criteria for determining the independence of the Company's directors under NASDAQ Rule 5605, Item 407(a) of Regulation S-K of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Our Board currently consists of seven directors.
+Our Board has reviewed the criteria for determining the independence of the Company's directors under Nasdaq Rule 5605, Item 407(a) of Regulation S-K of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 It has affirmatively determined that, other than Mr. Meyercord, each member of our Board is independent under such criteria.
-Mr. Kispert is no longer a member of our Board of Directors; however, he served on our Board of Directors during fiscal 2017 until he resigned in February 2017.
-Our Board of Directors has also determined that Mr. Kispert qualified as an "independent" director in accordance with NASDAQ listing requirements.
-The Board has determined that as of the date of this Proxy Statement the Board is comprised of a majority of directors who qualify under the rules adopted by the SEC and NASDAQ.
+The Board has determined that as of the date of this Proxy Statement the Board is comprised of a majority of directors who qualify under the rules adopted by the SEC and Nasdaq.

-Directors to be elected at the 2017 Annual Meeting are to hold office until the 2018 Annual Meeting and until their respective successors are elected and qualified.
+Directors to be elected at the 2019 Annual Meeting are to hold office until the 2020 Annual Meeting and until their respective successors are elected and qualified.